SatoryKono/bioactivity_data_acquisition/docs/logging/08-event-inventory.md

 ## Overview

-All log identifiers are defined in `bioetl.core.logging.log_events.LogEvents` and now adhere to a strict `namespace.action.suffix` structure.
+All log identifiers are defined in `bioetl.infrastructure.logging.log_events.LogEvents` and now adhere to a strict `namespace.action.suffix` structure.
 Only lowercase ASCII letters, digits, underscores and dashes are permitted inside individual segments.
 Dynamic identifiers, when needed, must follow the same scheme explicitly rather